Skip to content Exit mobile menu

 The Accommodation Service also provides advice and guidance for students wishing to find term-time private sector accommodation including lodgings, private halls, and shared houses/flats.
 For more information please see our Private Sector Accommodation page.

-For more information for International students, please visit the International accommodation pages.
+For more information on accommodation for International students, please visit the International accommodation pages.

-University accommodation is primarily for new first year undergraduate students, as it is often their first time away from home.
-It is for sole occupancy only.
-Students with families and partners who require local accommodation generally live in private rented housing.
+On-site accommodation at St Mary’s is sole occupancy only.
+Students with families and/or partners who require wish to remain living together have to find local accommodation generally live in private rented housing.

 Please refer to our Disability Provision Policy in the first instance.
-If you need to discuss your requirements further, please contact a member of the Accommodation Service on 020 8240 4034 (9am-5pm, Monday to Friday) who will be happy to help.
+If you need to discuss your requirements further, please contact a member of the Accommodation Service on 020 8240 4034 or email accommodation@stmarys.ac.uk (9am-5pm, Monday to Friday) who will be happy to help.

 If you apply after the application deadline or have not spoken to the Accommodation Service about your specific requirements, it may not be possible for us to alter your accommodation offer.

-We recognise that students who are classed as Care Leavers or are Estranged from their families may require additional support.
-Please contact the Accommodation Service for further information.
-Visit our care leavers page for more information.
+We recognise that students who are classed as care leavers, care experienced or who are estranged from their families may require additional support.
+Please contact the Accommodation Service for further information on your accommodation options and.
+Visit our St Mary’s Cares page for more information on all support available.

-Some blocks of Clive Halls are reserved for new students who are high performing athletes, but need to have been made a referral to the Accommodation Service by the EPC coaches in order to be considered.
+Some of our accommodation is reserved for new and returning students who are high performing athletes.These students need to have been referred to the Accommodation Service by the EPC coaches in order to be considered for these rooms.

 Any student athletes who apply for accommodation but have not been referred by EPC are allocated accommodation in line with our allocation policy as stated above.